Introduction to Biblical Christianity (Christianity 101)

 On what basis will God make a distinction concerning all the peoples of the world?

 The mercy of God extended to mankind will soon come to an end.
 In the absence of mercy there remains only the justice of God.
-Without mercy humankind must stand on his own merit before God.
+Without mercy, humankind must stand on his own merit before God.
 Without the grace of God to remove our guilt, we stand justly condemned before Holy God.
-Our thoughts, words and actions which are intimately known by God, will justly condemn us on that terrible day.
+Our thoughts, words and actions (or lack thereof) which are intimately known by God, will justly condemn us on that terrible day.
 Since God’s holiness excludes sin, the guilty must be forever excluded from His presence.
 When Christ returns, it will not be for the purpose “to deal with sin,” but to “be the judge of the living and the dead.”
 (Hebrews 9:28 & Acts 10:42)

 For those who have accepted reconciliation with God through Jesus Christ, reconciliation will be eternal.
 The cross, which brought us to God, will have eternal consequences for the believer.
 The believer will exist forever in the presence of God in heaven.
 On the other hand, those who have rejected the gift of God in Christ Jesus, and refused to turn from their sin, will merit eternal rejection, “for those who are self seeking and do not obey the truth, but obey unrighteousness, there will be wrath and fury.”
 (Romans 2:8)

 The eternal judgment of humanity has always been a foundation of genuine Christian teaching, and preaching.
 (Hebrews 6:2, Acts 10:42, 17:30-3, 24:25, 2 Corinthians 5:11) Eternal judgment means that no-one can be indifferent to Christ’s message.
 If accepting God’s grace merely meant receiving temporary relief from guilt, rejection of such a gift would be eternally inconsequential.
 Our response to God’s gift of reconciliation, however, determines our eternal destiny.
 The place assigned to those who reject God’s Son is called hell.
 Hell is the place of eternal punishment for the unrepentant.
 Jesus spoke of hell more than any other person in the Bible.
 He wisely cautioned people of their fate, were they not to receive the Kingdom.
 (Matthew 13:42) Jesus of Nazareth described hell as a “fiery furnace,” a place of “unquenchable fire,” and “where their worm does not die and the fire is not quenched.”
 (Matthew 13:42, Mark 9:43,48) Elsewhere John (one of the 12 Apostles) likened hell to a “lake of fire.”
 (Revelation 20:15) Jesus also referred to hell as “outer darkness,” where “there will be weeping and gnashing of teeth.”
 (Matthew 8:12) Thus, the consequences for denying God’s mercy are without human parallel.
-Eternal separation from God in hell is far beyond the limitations of human experience to describe.
+Eternal separation from God in hell is far beyond the limitations of human experience to describe or conceive.

 Judgment is based on the human response to God’s grace, demonstrated through the sacrificial death of His only Son.
 The cross is God’s only provision for human sin.
 “For there is one God, and there is one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all.”
 (1 Timothy 2:5-6) God provided His Son to bridge the gap between Himself and humankind.
 All other attempts for man to draw near to God are hopeless.
 All other attempts to atone for sin are similarly futile.
 The scripture teaches that “all have sinned” (Romans 3:23), and God’s only antidote for sin is the blood of His Son (Acts 4:12).
 God’s claim on humanity is universal.
 God’s message of love and reconciliation reaches from Capetown to Shanghai and from San Francisco to Karachi.
 Men from every tribe and tongue will be judged on the basis of their response to Jesus of Nazareth.